Robert Klitzman insisted on a question mark.

 “The treatment had arguably made him suffer more, not less,” he writes.
 “I wondered whether my mother’s wish to let him die in peace had been right — whether I had been biased, too ‘pro-science?’”

 He wondered, too, whether his father’s doctor had been overly optimistic about the treatment.
 He took solace in the hope that his father’s experimental treatment contributed to the care of future patients.

-Klitzman’s personal story is no less important to “The Ethics Police?” than his bioethics and medical credentials, his experience as a researcher or his interviews with IRB members.
+Klitzman’s personal story is no less important to “The Ethics Police?”

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.